HCDigitalScholarship/Datarescue/conifertutorial.md

   - Your local browser
   - A remote browser
   - The ArchiveWeb.page desktop app

+- For today’s exercise, we’ll use the **local browser** option.
+Depending on the website and its content, you might need to experiment with different methods.
 -For today’s exercise, we’ll use the **local browser** option.
 Depending on the website and its content, you might need to experiment with different methods.

 - Begin navigating through the website.
 Conifer records pages and interactions in real-time.